avored/pms/readme.md

 ## Contributing

-Mage2 laravel5 Ecommerce is in active development and If you want to contribute in this project then simply do the [Pull Request](https://github.com/mage2/project-management-system/pulls)!
+AvoRed Project Managementis in active development and If you want to contribute in this project then simply do the [Pull Request](https://github.com/avored/pms/pulls)!

-If you find any bug or problem please submit here  [raise an issue here](https://github.com/mage2/project-management-system/issues/new).
+If you find any bug or problem please submit here  [raise an issue here](https://github.com/avored/pms/issues/new).